Continuous Delivery with GitLab CI and Ansible (part 2)

 The actual work in this job is done by Ansible.
 The job itself does

-one thing only: Execute ansible-playbook
+one thing only: Execute ansible-playbook.

-Another thing to note is the tags
+Another thing to note is the tags element.
+A

 tag is a means to select a